 For 2023, the 2 bedroom voucher in Vegas is $ 1,530.
 The Fair Market Rent for a 2 bedroom in Vegas has been established as $ 1,457 by the Southern Nevada Regional Housing Authority.

 If you’re considering a move to Las Vegas, you may be wondering how much it will cost to rent a two-bedroom apartment.
 According to Zillow, the average rent for a two-bedroom unit in Las Vegas is $1,344 per month.
-However, if you’re 55 or older, you may be eligible for a senior citizen discount voucher that could reduce your monthly rent by up to 20%.
+However, if you’re 55 or older, you may be eligible for a Section 8 senior citizen voucher that could reduce your monthly rent by up to 70%.

 The application process is fairly straightforward and can be completed online or in person at HACLV’s office.
 Once approved, participants are placed on a waiting list based on their date and time of application until funding becomes available.
 Unfortunately, there is no guarantee that vouchers will become available within any specific timeframe due